TASRobotics/master-guide/programming-guide/First_Program.md

 ## Import, Declare, Initialize

-Before doing anything, you can delete all the default template code.
+Before doing anything, you can delete all the default template code inside **Robot.java**.
 Then paste this in as a template.
+Do not edit Main.java, in FRC, you should never edit Main.java unless you know what you are doing and are puposely messing with the low level structure.

 ```java
 package frc.robot;